(This story was first published on Aug 13, 2021)

 Getting global exposure

-Being declared as one of the winners of the Amazon Global Startup Accelerator program, Slurrp Farm has been able to cater to the UK audience so far.
+Being declared as one of the winners of the first edition of the Amazon Global Startup Accelerator program, Slurrp Farm has been able to cater to the UK audience so far.
 “Amazon provides an unparalleled exposure right from its platform in India,” says Narayan.
 “On Day 0, we were national.
 Now, we are expecting to launch our products in the US and UAE markets in the months to come.”

 While the rest of the world has already discarded sugary food options in the kids’ segment, India is slowly evolving despite having super grains available from the farms.
 The company uses high-quality grains that are climate-smart and require less water than rice or flour.
 Hence, they are far more accessible and healthier to consume.